Skip to content

 The Pathway Planner helps careers leaders/SLT use data to identify the guidance needs of students – at three levels, saving staff time and ensuring students receive the guidance they need.

-The three stage Pathway Planner model explained:
+The three stage Pathway Planner model explained

 1. One-hour lesson - explore options, complete the Pathway Planner, students receive a RAG readiness score.

 School deliver a 1 hour structured option choices and Pathway Planner session to Y11 or Y12 (you can also use the Pathway Planner at the end of Y10).
 The lesson summarises future options and enables students to explore those of interest to them on Careerpilot (individual access to carreerpilot.org.uk required).
-An interactive lesson and a video recorded lesson is available to help teachers deliver this session.

 In the last 10-15 minutes of this lesson students complete the Pathway Planner quiz, which is accessed through their Careerpilot account (within Career Tools - if this has been set up for them by the school).
 This asks them which pathways they are interested in and they complete 'quiz' questions to see how ready they are for their chosen pathway.
 Students receive a red, amber, green score for each pathway and a pop-up to tell them they will all be getting a guidance session.